-When you create a collection of more than about 2K pointer object or more than 16K byte objects, GemStone internally uses a sparse tree implementation to make more efficient use of resources.
+When you create a collection of more than about 2K objects, or a byte collection larger than 16K, GemStone internally uses a sparse tree implementation to make more efficient use of resources.
 These are referred to as "Large Objects", and use internal classes such as LargeObjectNode.
 This behavior occurs in a manner that is transparent to you, and you interact with Large Collections the same as smaller collections; however, these internal objects may be visible when performing object-based audit and analysis.